spacemeshos/testnet-guide/ffnet.md

 > We know this is a major PITA - just go online to the [ffnet discord chat channel](https://discord.gg/KyyQKst) if you get stuck and we'll help you out.
 Upcoming releases are not going to require this hack.

-6. Start the app again, enter `7153` as part and Proceed to set up wallet and smeshing.
+6. Start the app again, enter `7153` when asked, and proceed to set up wallet and smeshing.
 [Follow this guide](/guide/setup) for step by step instructions.

 > You should get your first smeshing reward in 24-49 hours from the time you finished the smeshing setup.
 Just leave the app open (minimize the main window) until you get your first reward.